TeamHeka/medkit/docs/examples/edsnlp.md

 `"hypothesis_cues"` attribute.
 When transforming these back to medkit, the redundant `"hypothesis_"` attribute is dropped, and `"hypothesis_cues"` is integrated as additional metadata of the `"hypothesis"` attribute (if present).
-`EDSNLPDocPipeline` will perform this sort of transformation for many other EDS-NLP components.
+{class}`~.EDSNLPDocPipeline` will perform this sort of transformation for many other EDS-NLP components.

 Let's now examine more closely the `"date"` attribute: